ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 In the beginning we configured everything by hand in the console.
 This approach has several drawbacks:
-* It is very time consuming to click in the AWS console
+* It is very time-consuming to click in the AWS console
-* It is an error prone and not easily repeatable process to setup
+* It is an error prone and not easily repeatable process to set up
 * It does not adhere to industry best practices as we want our infrastructure to be defined as code.

 Bas then introduced me to the concept of [IaC or Infrastructure as Code](https://en.wikipedia.org/wiki/Infrastructure_as_code) and [the Serverless framework](https://www.serverless.com/).
 There are several options to do IaC on AWS but for our particular project serverless seemed the best fit.
-Our entire cloud backend is configured in our **serverless.yml** file that is versioned on github in our cloud backend project.
+Our entire cloud backend gets configured in our **serverless.yml** file, that is versioned on github in our cloud backend project.
-This way we can setup our infrastructure through IaC in a repeatable manner.
+This way we can set up our infrastructure through IaC in a repeatable manner.

 ### Serverless.yml

 This file is the heart of our serverless setup.
-Everything that is needed to run our serverless stack is described in this file or in includes of this file.
+Everything that is needed to run our serverless stack got described in this file.
-We used the **yaml** notation as it is less convoluted then JSON but you can also use JSON or typescript to build this.
+We used the **yaml** notation as it is less convoluted than JSON, but you can also use JSON or typescript to build this.
 We will explain the different parts of our serverless setup to show you in detail how everything works.

 #### Functions and Api Gateway